Histamine Intolerance Genetics: DAO & HNMT Genes, Supplements

 Are you struggling with symptoms like migraines, anxiety, intestinal discomfort, hives, and early morning insomnia?
 The culprit may be histamine intolerance or mast cell activation, two often overlooked conditions that can cause a wide range of health issues due to high histamine levels.
 In Histamine Lifehacks author Debbie Moon provides … Read more

-Member Content: An active subscription is required to access this content.
-Join as a member!
-Already a subscriber?
-Log in here: Username Password Remember Me Forgot Password
+Access this content: An active subscription is required to access this content.
+Join as a member Username Password Remember Me Forgot Password

 Mast cells can be more easily triggered in the presence of high estrogen or estrogen-mimicking compounds.
 Histamine can also trigger mast cell degranulation.
 Together, this can cause a lot of symptoms related to mast cell activation.